 - Decreasing perceptions of respondent burden and survey fatigue

-The abovementioned factors are worth thinking about and addressing in survey promotion.
-Of course, survey publicity such as flyers and media articles as well as incentives provided for participation can help send a message to the whole campus that the data are valuable for institutional improvement.
+The above factors are worth thinking about and addressing in survey promotion.
+Of course, survey publicity such as flyers and media articles as well as participation incentives can help send a message to the whole campus that the data are valuable for institutional improvement.
 We outline suggestions for increasing response rates below, as well as practices that should not be used because they can result in undue influence on participation.

 - Informing students that survey responses will be kept confidential (Dillman, Singer, Clark, and Treat, 1996)

-Unacceptable Survey Promotional Practices (per NSSE's IRB documentation)
+Unacceptable Survey Promotion Practices (per NSSE's IRB protocol)

-- More than seven direction requests to participate in the survey
+- More than eight direct requests to participate in the survey

-- Direct and personal contact by campus officials with individual students
+- Direct and personal contact by campus officials encouraging individual student response

 - Revoking rights or privileges for non-response (e.g., blocking course or housing registration)

 - Improperly describing NSSE as an anonymous survey.
-Identified student responses are provided to institutional personnel, so survey responses are not anonymous
+(For the vast majority of institutions, identified student responses are provided to institutional staff, so survey responses are not anonymous.)

-- Send a press release to student and local newspaper.
+- Sending a press release to student and local newspapers

-- Submit an article, or place an ad or insert in the student newspaper.
+- Submitting an article, or placing an ad in the student newspaper

-- Submit an editorial to the student newspaper written by a student or administrator, explaining why the survey is important, the purpose, how the survey will be used and that the survey is sponsored by the institution; emphasize that students' participation is voluntary.
+- Submitting an editorial to the student newspaper written by a student or administrator, explaining why the survey is important, the purpose, how the survey will be used and that the survey is sponsored by the institution

-- Create a Facebook group or Twitter account and share results and update students
+- Creating a Facebook group or Twitter account for sharing results and updating students

-- Signs on campus buses or along local transportation routes.
+- Placing signs on campus buses or along local transportation routes.

-- Set up tables in the student center or union with survey information.
+- Setting up tables in the student center or union with survey information

 NSSE is both an institutional improvement effort and a research project, and as such, student participation in NSSE must be fully voluntary.
 Participants in research studies should always be informed of their rights relative to their participation and should know any potential risks of involvement in the study.
 NSSE provides this information in its contacts with students (see the informed consent statement).
 Additional efforts you make to increase response rates should never cause students to feel they will be penalized for not participating.